carljohnsen/duplicati-blogpost/24-10-30-5597-aesheader/aesheader.md

 | Method | Time (mm:ss.ms) |
 |--------|-----------------|
 | Before | 9:57.002 |
+TODO bugfix
 | New query | 7:02.992 |
 | Cached MAC | 5:22.970 |
 | No encryption | 5:00.736 |

+By using the cached MAC address, we have improved the performance by TODO-1.85x for this particular backup dry run, resulting in encryption being essentially free.

 # Conclusion
+In this blog post, we identified a performance issue with the AES header IV generation in Duplicati.
+By fixing a bug and caching the MAC address, we improved the performance by up to TODO times.
+This led to encryption being essentially free for this particular backup.
+The solution has been merged in the [sharpaescrypt project](https://github.com/duplicati/sharpaescrypt/) in pull request [\#1](https://github.com/duplicati/sharpaescrypt/pull/1) and published in the nuget package [SharpAESCrypt 2.0.3](https://www.nuget.org/packages/SharpAESCrypt/2.0.3), which is now used in Duplicati in the merged pull request [\#5597](https://github.com/duplicati/duplicati/pull/5597).